Apache POI is an open-source Java-based library that can be used to handle the Microsoft Office Document by using Java-based programming language.

 // Create the second row in a spreadsheet.
 HSSFRow row = spreadsheet.createRow(1); // Create the first cell on a created row.
 HSSFCell cell = row.createCell(0);

-11. Once the Excel folder is created, Open the Excel sheet from the MS-Office Excel and rename the first sheet of the file as a TestSheet1.
+11. Once the Excel folder is created, open the Excel sheet from MS Office Excel and rename the first sheet of the file as a TestSheet1.

 If you are using Maven in your project, we need to set the dependency on the maven project which helps to run the application.
 The dependency is given below: